 - In a small bowl, combine panko bread crumbs and melted butter for panko crust.
 Sprinkle over your casserole in an even layer.

 - Place casserole in oven (no need to preheat) and turn on the broiler.
-Broil for 2-3 minutes, or until bread crumbs have browned across the top.
-Keep an eye on your casserole and do not walk away.
+Broil for about 2 minutes, or until bread crumbs have browned across the top.
+Keep an eye on your casserole and do not walk away - it will brown very quickly.
 Remove from oven and serve immediately.

 - Preheat oven to 350 degrees Fahrenheit.

-- Follow the directions above for cooking and assembly.
-Once assembled, bake uncovered for 20-25 minutes, or until hot and bubbly throughout.
+- Follow the directions above for cooking and assembly (skipping the last step of broiling).
+Bake uncovered for 20-25 minutes, or until hot and bubbly throughout.

 - Remove from oven and serve immediately.